 Let us take care of your oven and other appliance cleaning – putting the “SPARKLE” back in your oven, every time, guaranteed!View Our Pricelist

 As a small, family business with 30 years experience in the catering industry, we provide the quality and flexibility of service that our customers demand as we are not bound by the constraints of a franchise operation, and we are happy to offer evening and weekend appointments to suit.
 Also we are not VAT registered so we can ensure our charges remain competitive with no hidden extras.

-We operate in the see this Braemar, Aberdeenshire area and can take care of your Oven and other appliance cleaning requirements.
+We operate in the Braemar, Aberdeenshire area and can take care of your Oven and other appliance cleaning requirements.
 We can also replace worn seals and blown bulbs.

 Get Your Oven Cleaned in Braemar

 First, we take all racks, trays, seals and any other removable items and place them in a solution within the specially designed, heated tank in our van.
 While they are soaking we scrub the remainder of the oven using a harmless organic paste.
 Finally everything is re-assembled and polished, leaving your oven with that showroom “SPARKLE”.

 Call us now to put the “SPARKLE” back in your oven.Contact Us